Exploring And Improving My Photography Skills With Vancouver Photowalks

 Writing My Name With Light or Light Painting (Suzanne light painted, I shot)

 Long Exposure on Water Street in Gastown

-I really enjoyed the class and I would definitely take more classes in the future.
+The photo walk and class was really fun and I would definitely take more classes in the future.
 There is always room to improve skills and if photography is something you’re interested in, I highly recommend one of these workshops.
-Not only have I learned some new skills, I have awesome looking souvenirs from my last visit to Vancouver.
+Not only have I learned some new skills, but I also have awesome looking souvenirs from my last visit to Vancouver.